abhijitmjj/DNA-structure-prediction/README.md

 The next module, **Evaluator** is used for training and evaluation.
 It generates the "ROC-AUC" and "Precision-recall" graphs and outputs a dataframe that contains the result of performing nested cross validation.
 It also performs the classification by choosing the optimal threshold and then converting the class probabilities into the class labels.

 We have provided the Notebook files for each model inside the **src** directory.
 To ensure reproducability, we have provided the tuned hyperparameters and the data splits that we used.
-To reproduce our results, you can either use the seeds we used in the notebook or use the exact splits of data given in **/data/train_test_folds**.
-By default, the seed used by us gives the same split of data that is provided in "train_test_folds" directory.
+To reproduce our results, you can either use the seeds we used in the notebook or use the splits of data given in **/data/train_test_folds**.
+By default, we have set the seed to **42**, which gives the same split of data that is provided in "train_test_folds" directory.

 # Dependencies
 We have listed below the key dependencies required for running different ML algorithms.